-Tethy’s, an idyllic retreat commands a splendid view of the Hatu hill in the front and small villages under it along with a stream running close-by.
-It presents a view of the Himalayas to the east and picturesque views of low-lying villages adding a beauty to the place.
-It’s a good recreational hub for travelers relaxation in the lap of nature or for those looking for adventure sports.
+Tethys, an idyllic retreat commands a splendid view of the Hatu hill in the front and small villages under it along with a stream running close-by.
+It presents a view of the Himalayas to the east and picturesque views of low-lying villages adding beauty to the place.
+It’s a good recreational hub for travelers’ relaxation in the lap of nature or for those looking for adventure sports.

-We had a wonderful experience staying at the big room they arranged for us, with the view of the Himalayas from the balcony.
-After all, this will be a welcome change for travelers who usually get a view of the roads and traffic in a run of the mill hotels.
+We had a wonderful experience staying in the big room they arranged for us, with the view of the Himalayas from the balcony.
+After all, this will be a welcome change for travelers who usually get a view of the roads and traffic in a run-of-the-mill hotel.
 This was a perfect place to relax in the ridges around the Himalayas, take in the fresh mountain air and incredible scenery.